 Further, SCPA 1403(d) states that you have to give notice of a probate proceeding to any person designated as beneficiary, executor, trustee or guardian in any other will of the same testator filed in the surrogate’s court of the county in which the propounded will is filed whose rights or interests are adversely affected by the instrument offered for probate.

-This means that if you file your original Will with the Court, and then later execute a new Will, any beneficiary, executor, trustee or guardian that is listed in any prior Will who receives less under the old Will then under the new Will still need to be a part of the probate proceeding.
-This means that even people you no longer wanted to give your money to, must be a part of the probate process.
+This means that if you file your original Will with the Court, and then later execute a new Will, any beneficiary, executor, trustee or guardian that is listed in any prior Will who receives less under the old Will then under the new Will still needs to be a part of the probate proceeding.
+This means that people you no longer wanted to give your money to must be a part of the probate process.

 Why is this so terrible?
 First, although not ideal, you may not want someone knowing that you have taken them out of the Will.
-Picture brother Ed’s face when he sees a copy of your Wills and sees that in one he was in and in the nxt he was taken out.
+Picture brother Ed’s face when he sees a copy of your Wills.
+Picture his thoughts when he sees that in one he was in and in the next he was taken out.
 Will he want to cooperate?
 Will he want to cause a problem?
 Does he have anything to lose by trying to cause an issue and get the second Will thrown out?
 Will he want to have the newer Will thrown out?

 (If you are thinking that there is a sentence in the new Will whereby you revoke your old Will is going to help you, then you must know that this sentence only becomes effective once the Will is probated.
 Before the Will is admitted to probate, the sentence about revocation has no force or effect.
 If you really don’t want that old Will surfacing, then be sure to revoke it, and certainly don’t file it with the Court.)